opencog/atomspace/opencog/query/README.md

 using the grounded values found.
 Because there may be more than one grounding, a SetLink of all grounded implicands is returned.

-Thus, the PattnerMatch::imply() method can be used to implement a simple forward-chainer.
+Thus, the `PatternbMatch::imply()` method can be used to implement a simple forward-chainer.
 For example, one may create a collection of BindLinks.
 Then, calling each in turn, from a loop, will cause each to be evaluated.
 Thus, N iterations of the loop is equivalent to chaining